CambridgePPF Transport and Greater Cambridge Partnership (formerly City Deal)

 Cambridge’s chronic traffic congestion risks jeopardising the future prosperity of the city.
 Key staff for our expanding high-tech sector will not want to work in Cambridge if they are forced to live way out of town where house prices are more affordable if this means spending hours every day sitting in traffic jams trying to get to work.
 Resolving this problem will require creative thinking.
-With the £500million from the City Deal, there is a once-in-a-lifetime opportunity to do something really original and innovative.
-Unfortunately such high aspirations do not seem to be on the City Deal’s agenda.
+With the £500million from the GCP, there is a once-in-a-lifetime opportunity to do something really original and innovative.
+Unfortunately such high aspirations do not seem to be on the GCP’s agenda.

 The funding is to be targeted mainly at engineering projects designed to improve the traffic flow at bottlenecks, when evidence shows all this does is simply to move the congestion further down the road.
 CambridgePPF believes that what is needed is a fundamental re-think of the balance between the demand for road use by drivers and the capacity of the road network to accommodate this demand.
 The GCP approach focuses on increasing capacity with the bulk of the funding allocated to engineering projects.
 We doubt whether on its own this will make the long-term difference we need.
 Instead we argue that investment in capacity must be accompanied by measures to reduce demand as part of a balanced package.
 We believe that drivers will give up their cars only if there is a reliable, efficient, and cheap (preferably free) public transport alternative, and that the best way of providing this alternative is for those who wish to continue using their cars to pay.